FreeLanguageTools/vocabsieve/README.md

 Join our chat on [Matrix](https://webchat.kde.org/#/room/#flt:midov.pl) or [Telegram](https://t.me/fltchat)

 VocabSieve (formerly Simple Sentence Mining, `ssmtool`) is a program for sentence mining, in which sentences with target vocabulary words are collected and added into a spaced repetition system (SRS, e.g. Anki) for language learning.
+It is meant to help intermediate learners gain vocabulary efficiently by allowing card creation without interruption the flow of content immersion.

 [![out.gif](https://i.postimg.cc/vm7frv7p/out.gif)](https://postimg.cc/xkCXYM4R)